How much home can you afford with an $85,000 per year salary?

 Make a bigger down payment or get gift funds.
 The lower your mortgage balance, the lower your payment will be.
 Try to find a down payment assistance program or get a gift from family to reduce your loan amount.

 Use an FHA loan.
 These tend to be most lenient on debt-to-income ratios.
 Conventional loans limit you to about 45% DTI including all debts and housing payment (50% in select cases).
-FHA’s max is 46.9% front-end DTI and 56.9% back-end.
+FHA’s max is 46.9% front-end DTI and 56.9% back-end for well-qualified buyers.

 FAQ